salvo-rs/website/docs/book/features/openapi.md

 ## Extractors

-By using `use salvo::oapi::extract:*;`, you can import commonly used data extractors that are pre-built in Salvo.
+By using `use salvo::oapi::extract::*;`, you can import commonly used data extractors that are pre-built in Salvo.
 These extractors provide necessary information to Salvo so that it can generate OpenAPI documentation.

 - `QueryParam<T, const REQUIRED: bool>`: an extractor that extracts data from query strings. `QueryParam<T, false>` means that this parameter is optional and can be omitted. `QueryParam<T, true>` means that this parameter is required and cannot be omitted.
 If it is not provided, an error will be returned;